Tatwi/QBasic/GAMES/GAME2/README.md

 - Go shopping in the village.
 - Join an adventuring party.
 - Take your family on a vacation.

-### Personal Gear
-- Manage your tools, weapons, and armor.

-### Character Attributes
-- View your personal attributes.

 ## Controls